yongler/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous SoC InternApply home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous SoC InternApply home folder. <br>

+**Q**: Why can't I edit the application status and/or priority of an existing application? <br>
+**A**: Currently, we do not allow the editing of application status and/or priority.
+This will be made available in a future version of our application. <br>

+**Q**: When I run SoC InternApply for the first time, I do not see any of the sample applications? <br>
+**A**: Please locate where InternApply data is being stored on your hard disk.
+This will usually be in a folder named `data` found in the root folder of the application.
+Delete any existing files in that folder and run SoC InternApply again.

 --------------------------------------------------------------------------------------------------------------------